95amaya/interview-practice/README.md

 # interview-practice
-repository created to for practicing for coding interview questions
+repository created to practice for coding interview questions